michaelnisi/troubled/data/posts/2019/graphql.md

 #### Schemas and Types

-A GraphQL service is created by defining types and fields on those types, then providing functions for each field on each type.
-These types are define in a schema, a contract with clients.
+> A GraphQL service is created by defining types and fields on those types, then providing functions for each field on each type.

-Let’s download said contract for the GitHub API.
+These types are defined in a schema, a contract with clients.
+Let’s download the schema of the GitHub GraphQL API, authenticating with the OAuth token from above.

 ```
 npx apollo schema:download --endpoint=https://api.github.com/graphql --header="Authorization: <token>"
 ```

-And with that, we have just downloaded the 45K LOC schema file of the GitHub GraphQL API v4. 😮
+And with that, we have just downloaded the 45K LOC schema file of the GitHub GraphQL API v4. 😮 Peeking into the file, we find the GitHub API Graph expressed in JSON, not for humans though, but for [machines](https://developer.github.com/v4/guides/intro-to-graphql/#discovering-the-graphql-api) to read.
+GraphQL is [introspective](https://graphql.org/learn/introspection/), you can ask a schema about itself.

+#### …

 #### First look at Apollo iOS